Woolverine94/biniou/README.md

     - for Linux : at least 20GB for installation without models.
     - for Windows : at least 30GB for installation without models.
   - Storage type : SSD (HDD has not been tested)
-  - Internet access : unlimited bandwith fiber optic internet access
+  - Internet access : unlimited bandwith optical fiber internet access

 * **Hardware recommended :**
   - Massively multicore 64bit CPU